Egyptian Jewelry: History, Meaning and Art in the Ornaments of the Pharaohs

 From Large Collars to Hair Rings

-The most famous ornament is the usekh collar: it was the collar worn by pharaohs, queens and statues representing deities.
-The name means “wide” and it was indeed composed of many gold threads with colored stones, but could also be entirely made of metal.
-The collar was very heavy and therefore had counterweights at both ends, called menat, which fell on the back, to keep it steady on the shoulders and around the neck.
+In ancient Egypt, the most famous ornament was the usekh collar, worn by pharaohs, queens, and statues representing deities.
+The name means “wide” and was indeed composed of many gold threads with colored stones, but could also be entirely made of metal.
+The collar was very heavy, and therefore had counterweights at both ends, called menat, which fell on the back to keep it steady on the shoulders and around the neck.

-Egyptian jewelry included necklaces, bracelets for wrists and arms, anklets, earrings, pectorals.
-They were worn by men and women, but also by children and animals, such as cats, considered sacred.
-There were also various hair ornaments: the most elaborate were diadems in gold and precious stones, but metal headbands and simpler clasps were also used.
+Jewelry in ancient Egypt included necklaces, wrist and arm bracelets, anklets, earrings, and pectorals.
+They were worn by men and women, as well as children and animals, such as cats, which were considered sacred.
+There were also various hair ornaments: the most elaborate were gold and precious stone diadems, but simpler metal headbands and clips were also used.

-The Meaning of Egyptian Jewelry: Ornament, Prestige and Protection
+The Meaning of Jewelry in Ancient Egypt: Adornment, Prestige, and Protection

 For the ancient Egyptians, ornaments were daily accessories, which could also become an instrument to assert one’s prestige and social status.